changhuixu/uiowa-mfk-project/projects/uiowa/uiowa-mfk/README.md

 [![npm](https://img.shields.io/npm/v/@uiowa/uiowa-mfk.svg?style=flat-square)](https://www.npmjs.com/package/@uiowa/uiowa-mfk)

 `uiowa-mfk` is a full-fledged Angular library for MFK input and Favorite MFK management.
-This library has peer dependency on Angular 6, ng-bootstrap 2, Bootstrap 4 (css) and Font-Awesome 4.7, as of May, 2018.
+This library has peer dependency on Angular >=6, ng-bootstrap >=2, Bootstrap 4 (css) and @uiowa/digit-only, as of August, 2018.
 The version number of this library is following the major and minor version of Angular.

 ## Features